pnp/pnpcore/docs/using-the-sdk/listitems-intro.md

 > - When referencing a field ensure to use the correct field name casing: `version_x0020_tag` is not the same as `Version_x0020_Tag`.
 > - Filtering on the `HasUniqueRoleAssignments` field is not allowed by SharePoint.
 > - When using `text` fields in a CAML query is recommended to escape the text field value to ensure the query does not break.
 Escaping should be done using `<![CDATA[{MyVariable}]]`
 > - When using the `CamlQueryOptions.FolderServerRelativeUrl` property then this will not work if the referred folder has a # or & it it's name.
-A workaround then is scoping the CAML query to the folder via the `FileDirRef` element in combination with setting the `Scope=RecursiveAll` property in the `View` element.
+A workaround then is scoping the CAML query to the folder via the `FileDirRef` element in combination with setting the `Scope='RecursiveAll'` property in the `View` element.
 See [here](https://github.com/pnp/pnpcore/issues/839) for more context.

 #### Using paging with LoadItemsByCamlQuery